CalciumFramework/Calcium/README.md

 Codon.UndoModel is downloadable as an independent package.

 # Support
+- You can post bugs and feature requests in our [Issues](https://github.com/CodonFramework/Codon/issues).
 - Join our [Slack Channel](https://codonfx.slack.com)
 - For general questions and support, post your questions on [StackOverflow](http://stackoverflow.com/questions/tagged/codon)